Know Before You Go

 COVID-19 (Coronavirus) Information and Resources for Travellers

-- Many businesses in Whistler, including restaurants, accommodations, activity operators and retail stores, have suspended or modified their operations.
-The following, detailed list will be updated regularly: COVID-19 Business Impact in Whistler
+- Many businesses in Whistler, including restaurants, accommodations, activity operators and retail stores, continue to have suspended or modified operations.
+Please review the COVID-19 Business Impact in Whistler database and Whistler's Doors Open Directory for details.

 - Information about off-road recreational trails in Whistler is available at whistler.ca/trails and on TrailForks.
-Trail users are reminded to stay at least two metres from others, not to recreate in groups, and to ride and hike within your ability.
+Trail users are reminded to stay at least two metres from others, not to recreate in groups, and to ride and hike within their comfort zone to help avoid putting any additional strain on local health care resources.
+Learn more about Whistler trail etiquette.

 For a complete overview of Whistler’s response to COVID-19, please visit whistler.ca/covid19.

-- On May 19, British Columbia entered Phase 2 of BC’s Restart Plan.
-Some businesses and services across the province are beginning to reopen with new COVID-19 safety protocols in place.
+- On June 24, British Columbia entered Phase 3 of BC’s Restart Plan.
+Businesses and services across the province are reopening with new COVID-19 safety protocols in place.
 Details are available at www.gov.bc.ca/restartbc.

-- Many BC parks and recreation sites and trails reopened for day-use on May 14 and will reopen for overnight camping on June 1.
+- Many BC parks and recreation sites and trails have reopened for day-use and overnight camping.
 Some provincial parks and recreation sites that attract large crowds, including many in the Sea to Sky region, will remain closed until further notice.
-Know before you go, and only visit parks in your local area at this time.
+Visitors are encouraged to do their research and know before you go.

 - Preferential access to provincial campgrounds and backcountry camping sites will be given to BC residents for the 2020 camping season.
 Reservations made by non-BC residents will be subject to cancellation.
-Visit discovercamping.ca for details.
+Visit discovercamping.ca for details and be sure to review the BC Parks Visitor Guide to Camping During COVID-19.

 - Gatherings of more than 50 people are not currently permitted in British Columbia.